 - Go to Management > Stack Management > Cases, then click Create case.

-Give the case a name, add any relevant tags and a description.
+Give the case a name, severity, and description.

 Descriptionarea, you can use Markdown syntax to create formatted text.